subrotoice/next-crud/README.md

 ### - Extractiong the ErrorMessage Component

 - Create seperate component for displaying error message to make it consistant and well organized.
+- NB: If a component is only need for a page then create it localy, If you want to reuse it different pages then create in /app/components/myCommponent.tsx

 ```jsx
 // issues/new/page.tsx